-Pleasure Driving classes are broken into five divisions by horse size: miniatures (38" and under at the last mane hair), ponies (Over 38" to 56" at the withers), stock horse (Paints, Quarter Horses, Appaloosas), pleasure type (Arabians, Morgans, Saddlebreds, NSH), and draft (Belgians, Percherons, Clydesdales, Shires etc.) due to safety reasons.
-Please Note: Pleasure driving horse height will be included with the official State 4-H Horse Show entry.
-Judges will be instructed to choose the Grand and Reserve Champions from across the five separate divisions within each age division (Juniors & Seniors).
+Pleasure Driving classes are broken into five divisions by horse size: miniatures (38 inches and under at the last mane hair), ponies (Over 38 inches to 56 inches at the withers), stock horse (Paints, Quarter Horses, Appaloosas), pleasure type (Arabians, Morgans, Saddlebreds, National Show Horse (NSH)), and draft (Belgians, Percherons, Clydesdales, Shires, etc.) due to safety reasons.
+Please note: Pleasure driving horse height will be included with the official State 4-H Horse Show entry.
+Judges will be instructed to choose the Grand and Reserve Champions from across the five separate divisions within each age division (Juniors and Seniors).

 Exhibitors shall compete in the pleasure driving class with their animals safely harnessed to an appropriate vehicle.
 One attendant may head (hold in line up) each horse.
 Junior exhibitors are allowed to have an adult accompany them.
-In the senior division, no other person is permitted in the vehicle while the horse is being exhibited.
-No pets shall be allowed in such vehicle during exhibition.
+In the senior division, no other person is permitted in the cart while the horse is being exhibited.
+No pets shall be allowed in such cart during exhibition.